jan-bogaerts/mark/src/mark/src/mark.md

       return this.plugin.calculateMaxTokens(inputTokens)
     return super.calculateMaxTokens(inputTokens)
   ```
-- buildMessage(fragment): if not this.plugin.buildMessage: raise error else return this.plugin.buildMessage(fragment)
+- buildMessage(fragment): if no fragment, return null.
+If not this.plugin.buildMessage: raise error else return this.plugin.buildMessage(fragment)
 - renderResults():
   ```python
     if this.plugin.renderResults: